How to Qualify for Medicaid / Medi-Cal

 Medi-Cal eligibility for nursing home expenses is not an income based benefit.

-For example, if there is a married couple and their total combined monthly income is less than $3,216 (subject to change), there would be no cost (or zero share of cost) that would need to be paid to the facility.
+As mentioned above, if there is a married couple and their total combined monthly income is less than $3,216 (subject to change), there would be no cost (or zero share of cost) that would need to be paid to the facility.

 If the total monthly income were over $3,216, whatever the amount is over the $3,216 would need to be paid to the facility, referred to as a share of cost.
 There is an allowable deduction for Health Insurance premiums and a $35 personal needs allowance.